-Many experienced investors, probably including names like Warren Buffet, would likely take issue with the prior assertion that early-stage investors shouldn't optimize for valuation (although Buffet has recently entered the startup investing space himself).
+Many experienced investors, probably including names like Warren Buffett, would likely take issue with the prior assertion that early-stage investors shouldn’t optimize for valuation (although Buffett has recently entered the startup investing space himself).

 So how would this approach have fared thus far in Regulation D equity crowdfunding?

 On WeFunder’s results page, two of the top four performing Reg D WeFunder investments to date were on Uncapped SAFEs.

 An Uncapped SAFE means kicking the valuation can down the road, and means there is no cap at which they convert.
 The SAFE’s discount rate and valuation cap are often benefits that early-stage investors expect for taking additional risk by investing so early.
 An Uncapped SAFE is essentially the same as flipping the bird to anyone who cares about getting the best possible valuation, saying, “Nah, we’ll figure that out later.”